-The constitutional rights of individuals require the protection of due process of law; therefore, adherence to a system of constitutionally and legally sound procedures is essential.
+The constitutional rights of individuals require the student be given due process; therefore, adherence to a system of constitutionally and legally sound procedures is essential.
 The presiding office shall ensure the following:

 - 1. Written notice of charges against a student or reason for the review shall be supplied to the student and parent. - 2.
 The parent or guardian shall be present at the hearing. - 3.
 Parents are informed they may be represented by legal counsel at their own expense. - 4.
 Hearings shall be closed to the public to protect the student. - 5.
 The student shall be given an opportunity to give his version of facts and their implications.
 He shall be allowed to offer the testimony of other witnesses and other evidence if relevant. - 6.
 The student shall be allowed to observe all evidence offered against him. - 7.
 The hearing shall be conducted in an impartial manner, and the committee's determination shall be based solely upon the evidence presented at the hearing. - 8.
-A record shall be kept of the hearing and retained by the Director of Schools in a secure location. - 9.
+A record shall be kept of the hearing and retained by the Director of Schools in a secure location - 9.
 Within three (3) business days after the hearing, the committee shall make its decision as to disciplinary action. - 10.
-The findings shall be reduced to writing and sent to the student, parent, and the Director of Schools. - 11.
-The student and his parent shall be made aware, by the presiding officer, of their right to appeal the decision to the Director of Schools, the Director of Education, and, ultimately, to the Tribal Chief. - 12.
-Appeals must be submitted within five (5) business days of the parent notification of the decision by Certified Mail from the presiding officer. - 13.
-If an appeal is submitted, the Director of Schools, the Director of Education, or Tribal Chief will act within five (5) business days as to whether the appeal is approved or denied and only based upon the record from the hearing.
+The findings shall be reduced to writing and hand delivered to the guardian who acknowledges receipt and a copy given to the Director of Schools.
+When unable to hand deliver the notice, the notification should be sent by certified mail. - 11.
+The student and his parent shall be made aware, by the presiding officer, of their right to appeal the decision to the Director of Schools, the Director of Education, and, ultimately, to the Tribal Chief - 12.
+Appeals from guardians must be submitted within five (5) business days of the parent receiving the notification of the decision. - 13.
+If an appeal is submitted, the Director of Schools, the Director of Education, or Tribal Chief will act within five (5) business days as to whether the appeal is approved or denied and only based upon the record from the hearing. - 14.
+If a student is found not guilty of charges, the student has the right to have an allegation of misconduct and related information expunged from the student's school record.